kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

         b: 36
 ```

-Here is where you assign GPIO outputs to your brushed motor driver IC (L298N, TB6612FNG, etc.) or to your brushless motor with built-in driver (using `fg: xx`).
+Here is where you assign GPIO outputs to your brushed motor driver IC (L298N, TB6612FNG, etc.) or to your brushless motor with built-in driver (using `pwm: xx` and `cw: xx`).

-If your motors don't work, rotate in the wrong direction or don't stop rotating - check the driver and encoder GPIO assignments.
+If your motors don't seem to work during your robot bring-up - including not rotating, rotating in the wrong direction and rotation never stopping - check the driver and encoder GPIO assignments.
 In particular, check if driver `in1` and `in2` GPIO assignments need to be swapped.
 Same goes for encoder `a` and `b` GPIO assignments.
 ```
     driver:
       gpio: